Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Prototyping and Testbed Setup

 \subsection{Rectifier Design}

 To construct the receiver's EH block, we first considered a single-diode rectifier circuit.
 It consists of an impedance matching circuit, a diode and a smoothing circuit (low pass filter).
 The rectifier printed circuit board (PCB) is fabricated with a $\lambda$/4 length of microstrip, L-matching network, and followed by a Schottky diode rectifier circuit.
 The diode and the low pass filter implemented in the prototype are the same as in the rectenna used for circuit simulations in \cite{Clerckx2018}.
 The values of the matching network components have however been modified to fit the fabricated PCB and have been designed under the assumption of a 4-tone in-phase multisine input waveform as mentioned in \cite{Clerckx2017} under -20 dBm input power condition.
-We use universal 2.4 GHz band WiFi antennas with 3dBi gain.
+The assumption of 4-tone input is chosen because it is a middle ground for all those test conditions (ranging from 1 tone to 16 tones).
+Also, though the input waveform can have 16 sinewaves, power allocation across all sinewaves is unlikely to be uniform due to the potential frequency selectivity.
+This implies that a subset of the sinewaves will be allocated power.
+Considering these cases, we have chosen the 4-tone as a robust baseline to design the rectifier.
+The reflection coefficient S11 of the rectifier is less than -10dB between 2.38 GHz and 2.5 GHz, and bandwidth is 120 MHz.
+We use Taoglas GW.15 antenna for the experiment.
+It is a universal 2.4 GHz band WiFi antenna, and the characteristics of the antenna are as follows: frequency 2.4-2.5 GHz, peak gain in free space <= 2dbi, efficiency <= 80\%, VSWR <=1.8.

 In addition, a rectifier with a voltage doubler structure was also built to verify the effectiveness of the nonlinear rectenna model and signal designs in other types of rectifier.
 The structure is the same as a single diode rectifier, but the output voltage is doubled using one rectifier for positive signals and one for negative signals, added via a series ouput.
 Circuit diagrams and photograph of the both rectifiers are shown in Fig. \ref{rectifier_fab}.